PlayStation 2 online functionality: Overview

 Instead of having a unified online service such as Xbox Live, online multiplayer on the PS2 was the responsibility of the game publisher and was run on third-party servers.
 However, later PS2 online games required the console to be authorized through Sony's Dynamic Network Authentication System (DNAS) before connecting to the server.
 Unofficial servers also exist which could be connected by setting up the DNS settings to connect to an unofficial DNS server.

 Some games also allowed online gameplay using a dial-up connection (not available on all models), or LAN play by connecting two network adapters/slimline consoles together directly with an Ethernet cable or through the same router network.
 Most games, especially later ones, require the use of a broadband internet connection.

-The company also attempted in Japan to market the console as a set-top box for other forms of entertainment using the PlayStation BB service.
+The company also attempted in Japan to market the console as a set-top box for other forms of entertainment using the PlayStation Broadband Navigator system.

 Services and lifetime

 Online functionalities of the PlayStation 2 began in Japan shortly after its launch in March 2000 in the form of third-party 56k modems.
 In November 2000, Sun Corporation released the OnlineStation, a USB external modem with its EnjoyMagic software providing web and email to customers.
 In 2001, a year after the PlayStation 2's release, a third-party web browser named EGBrowser was released in April of that year for use with any compatible modem.
 Also in April 2001, Aiwa released a modem preloaded with software called NetFront.
 Sony would officially release a network adapter with broadband and a 56k modem on July 19, 2001, coinciding with the release of an official 3.5" hard disk drive as well as Final Fantasy X on the same day.
+Upon its release, the official network adapter came in two different form factors designed for the different models of the PlayStation 2 for that region, one for the early model's PC Card (PCMCIA) slot and the other for the later model's Expansion Bay.
 Later in September of that year, SquareSoft released a modem called PS2GATE to connect to its PlayOnline service.
 Some games such as the PlayStation 2 version of Age of Empires II can be played online using a USB modem; this game specifically also made use of a USB keyboard and mouse on the PlayStation 2.
 Sony Computer Entertainment (SCE) also launched the PlayStation BB service in April 2002 in Japan using a broadband internet connection.
 It also included a software service called Broadband Navigator which users to download PlayStation 2 software titles, download media and play music and video using RealPlayer software, and instant messaging.
 The broadband adapter was initially rented and included a hard disk drive, but was later made available to retail stores.